cmdev100/readtemp2/README.md

 - **readTempValues** prints the desired count of stored values to the console.
 Default is 5.
 - **storeCurrentValue** stores the current value and timestamp in the database.

-The values are stored in a sqlite database along with the executables.
-The database file is called readtemp.db.
+The values are stored in a sqlite database in the same location as the executables.
+The database file name is 'readtemp.db'.